Welcome to part 2 of cruise tips from cruise ship passengers. This month I have interviewed the cruise ship passenger and author Paul C. Thornton.

 The Joy of Cruising looks at the magic of cruising from the vantage point of

-Award-winning author Paul C. Thornton profiles travelers from all over the world with a passion for cruising and who act on that passion in creative and fascinating ways: from millennials to 90-something’s; from a Grammy award winner, Poker Hall of Famer, winner of the TV series Last Comic Standing, cruise ship Godmother, to “ordinary” cruisers doing extraordinary things.
+Award-winning author Paul C. Thornton profiles travellers from all over the world with a passion for cruising and who act on that passion in creative and fascinating ways: from millennials to 90-something’s; from a Grammy award winner, Poker Hall of Famer, winner of the TV series Last Comic Standing, cruise ship Godmother, to “ordinary” cruisers doing extraordinary things.

 Paul’s book is now available on Amazon as an eBook and in paperback.